bytedance/TiktokBusinessPlugin/README.md

 # Tiktok Business Plugin `external_data` Specification

 ## Background
-Every time the end user tries to connect with Tiktok from any pages of the external merchant platform, a new tab whose url contains the query `external_data` will open up.
+Every time the end user tries to connect with Tiktok from any pages of the external merchant platform, a new tab whose url containing the query `external_data` will open up.
 In this doc, we are going to specify how the `external_data` is generated.

 **[Here](https://ads.tiktok.com/business-extension/external_data_helper) is a place for you to check the validity of your external_data.**